betterscientificsoftware/bssw.io/Articles/WhatIs/WhatAreConferencesAndWorkshops.md

 * recognition domestic/international
 * exposure to other domain scientists (done)
 * securing talented employees (done
-* collaborate with industry and international folks
+* collaborate with industry and international folks (Done)
-* whats in for established researchers
+* whats in for established researchers (done)

 <!--- body end  --->